RaulVillar/CyberToDoList/README.md

 *To Do List - Cyberpunk Style!* is an individual project developed using ReactJS, HTML and CSS, following the pre-established criteria of the FactoriaF5's bootcamp.
 It is an application which allows us -users- to add and modify tasks in a simple list.

-Importante: se trata de una aplicación de móvil, por lo que el diseño es nativo para estos dispositivos.
+Importante: se trata de una aplicación para móvil, por lo que el diseño es nativo para estos dispositivos.

 Para la realización de este proyecto he seguido los siguientes requisitos: